gmorelli00/gmorelli00/README.md

 ## About me

-I'm a full stack developer... ok, explanations are boring, <br/> let me show you instead!
+I'm a full stack developer and actually a 42's member... ok, explanations are boring, <br/> let me show you instead!

 ### This is me when I start working:
 <div>